 Cooking quality of vegetable soybean genotypes at R6 stage: Cooking includes starch gelatinization, protein denaturation, polysaccharide solubilization and collapse, and softening of the structural materials in the cotyledon (Hamid et al., 2016).
-From consumers point of view, the cooking quality is also judged to some extent on increase in volume after cooking, duration of cooking, amount of water absorbed and the time required to attain desired softness (Sethi et al., 2011).
-Cooking time is a very important quality criteria in terms of consumer.
-Excess cooking decreases the nutritive value of protein, essential amino acid content (Karayel and Bozoglu, 2015).
-The cooking time of vegetable soybean genotypes at R6 stage were ranged between 35.33-38.75min.
-The genotype AVSB2013 reported lowest cooking time and DSB34 found highest cooking time.
+From the consumers point of view, the cooking quality is also judged to some extent by increase in volume after cooking, duration of cooking, amount of water absorbed and the time required to attain desired softness (Sethi et al., 2011).
+Cooking time is a very important quality criterion in terms of consumers.
+Excess cooking decreases the nutritive value of protein, and essential amino acid content (Karayel and Bozoglu, 2015).
+The cooking time of vegetable soybean genotypes at R6 stage ranged between 35.33-38.75min.
+The genotype AVSB2013 reported the lowest cooking time and DSB34 found the highest cooking time.
 Cooking time of vegetable soybean genotypes was significantly lower than the grain type soybean.
 The swelling capacity of cooked vegetable soybean genotypes at R6 stage were ranged between 0.023 (Karune)-0.048 (AGS447).
-The swelling index of AGS447 significantly higher than the other genotypes.
+The swelling index of AGS447 is significantly higher than the other genotypes.
 The cooked length-width ratio of AGS447 (1.35) genotypes and Karune (1.23) was significantly higher than other genotypes.
-The amount of increase in weight of 100 beans was ranged between 63.99-81.30gm/100beans.
-Among the genotypes, 100 beans cooked weigh was found highest in AGS447 and lowest in DSB34.
+The amount of increase in weight of 100 beans ranged between 63.99-81.30gm/100beans.
+Among the genotypes, 100 beans cooked weight was found highest in AGS447 and lowest in DSB34.

 Cooking quality of vegetable soybean genotypes at R8 stage: The cooking quality properties like seed volume, swelling capacity and cooking time are important traits for consumers, particularly when whole grains are consumed after soaking and cooking.
 Cooking is the fundamental preparation step of beans for consumption, which increases the digestibility of protein, maximum retention of nutrients, reduces the antinutrients and improves the sensorial attributes.
 The cooking properties of vegetable soybean genotypes at R8 stage were analysed and the results were presented in Table-2.
 Hydration capacity determines the extent to which seeds absorb water on soaking.
 Chemical composition of seed coat and cotyledons influences the hydration capacity of the seeds (Bewley et al., 2006).
 The hydration capacity of AGS447 (0.40g/ seed) was significantly higher than other genotypes.
 The hydration index was varied significantly (p<0.01) among the genotypes.
 Differences in seed size, seed coat thickness and water absorption characteristics of seeds influences the differences in both hydration capacity and hydration index of vegetable soybean genotypes (Kimothi et al., 2020).
 Swelling capacity and swelling index also displayed significant differences among the genotypes.
 The sweeling capacity of genotypes ranged between 0.17 (DSB34)-0.49 (AGS447).
 The swelling index of AGS447 was significantly higher than other genotypes.
 Various factors such as seed size, seed density and weigh of the grain had great influence on the swelling capacity and swelling index of the seeds (Kimothi et al., 2020).
 It was reported that the legumes having the higher hydration and swelling coefficients require less cooking time (Nciri et al., 2014; Thapa and Shrestha, 2017).